States and developer sue the Trump administration for halting work on New England offshore wind farm

 PROVIDENCE, R.I.
-(AP) — Rhode Island, Connecticut and the developer of an offshore wind farm that would power 350,000 homes in the two states said Thursday they're suing the Trump administration for stopping the nearly completed project.
+(AP) — Connecticut, Rhode Island and the developer of an offshore wind farm that would power 350,000 homes in the two states said Thursday that they're suing the Trump administration for stopping the nearly completed project.

-The states will file a complaint in U.S. District Court in Rhode Island Thursday, said Rhode Island Attorney General Peter Neronha,, who accused President Donald Trump of waging an “all-out assault” on the wind energy industry.
+Rhode Island Attorney General Peter Neronha accused President Donald Trump of waging an “all-out assault” on the wind energy industry.
+The states' lawsuit, filed in U.S. District Court in Rhode Island, describes the Revolution Wind project as a “cornerstone” of their clean energy future, abruptly halted by federal officials without “statutory authority, regulatory justification or factual basis.”

 Interior Department spokesperson Elizabeth Peace said Thursday that the department doesn't comment on pending litigation.